isaacnmm/pestpolicy-hugo2XX/content/posts/2025-06-15-spring-green-vs-trugreen.markdown

 1.  **Service Breadth & Customization (25%):**
     * **Range of Services:** Does the company offer a full suite of services (fertilization, weed, pest, disease control, aeration, overseeding, tree/shrub care)?
-    * **Program Flexibility:** Are there options for different needs (e.g., basic, comprehensive, organic) and can services be customized or added à la carte?
+    * **Program Flexibility:** Are there options for different needs (e.g., basic, comprehensive, organic) and can services be customized or added � la carte?
     * **Diagnostic Approach:** How well do they assess a lawn's specific needs (e.g., soil tests, on-site inspections)?

 2.  **Service Model & Expertise (20%):**